Everything to Know About Withdrawals From Apex Trader Funding

 This 30% rule refers to your profits – no single trading day should be above 30% of your total account’s profits at the time of a payout request.
 If you do violate this rule, your withdrawal request is denied.

-This is a horrible rule for traders, even though it is employed by Apex mostly to deter gambling.
+This is a horrible rule for trend-following traders, even though it is employed by Apex to deter gambling.
 It means that you must either ease up on your funded account’s profits from time to time, or, even worse, get more aggressive on the days after you had a great trading day.

 30% Unrealized Drawdown Rule